djkormo/mlnet-tutorial/docs/using-models/README.md

 * Building prediction logic
 * Making a prediction

+Let's get started.

 ## Preparing the solution

-In order to make a prediction we'll need a page in the web application that allows the user to enter some test data.
-Since this is no an ASP.NET tutorial we've gone ahead and prebuilt the page for you.
+To make a prediction, we'll need a page in the web application that allows the user to enter some test data.
+Since this is no an ASP.NET tutorial, we've gone ahead and prebuilt the page for you.

 Copy the contents from the [src](../../src/starter/Website) folder into the Website project.
 Make sure to build and run the project to make sure that the